 Of course, proactive steps should be taken so that hashes never fall into the wrong hands in the first place.
 That’s why many organizations now use VPN services, like NordVPN, to encrypt their online activity.
 With employees increasingly working from outside their offices, being able to protect each individual device on a company network has never been more important.

 NordVPN can keep data safe while in transit, even if the user is connecting to unsecure Wi-Fi.
-The VPN service also comes with Threat Protection, a powerful suite of tools that lower the threat of malware infection.
+The VPN service also offers additional features, such as Threat Protection Pro, a powerful suite of tools that lower the threat of malware infection.
 If a company protects customer passwords with salting and hashing and encrypts their own networks with services like NordVPN, their overall security will be far stronger.